kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Glob Patterns.md

 # glob
 Specifies sets of filenames using wildcard characters.
+Used in unix terminal for specifying groups of files.
+Notably used in `.gitignore`.

 **Wildcard**    | **Description**   | **Example**
 ----------------|-------------------|-------------